+THE RICHEST MAN IN THE

 THE RICHEST MAN IN THE WORLD.

-WORLD.
-The richest main in the world can not have his kidneys replaced nor live with-out them, so it is important not to neg-lect these organs.
-If Foley's Kidney Cure is taken at the first sign of danger, the will be restored, as is strengthen and builds up these organs as nothing eise will Ocear Bowman, Lebanon Ky, will be restored to be a stating if cor-ad take great pleasure in stating if cor-ed me permanently of kidney disease which certainly would have cost mo mo-tife" path y if g 1911 Prove to
+The richest man in the world can not have his kidneys replaced not live with-out them, so it is important not to nex-bet these organs.
+If Foley's Kidney Cure is taken at the first sign of danser, the symptoms will disappear and your health will be restored, as is strengthens and builds up these organs as nothing else withes: Thave used Foley's Kidney Cure and take green pleasure in stating it con-ed us permanently on kidney disappear which certainly yould have cost me my live ' solvery P. A. Firster Co.